Sigma-Labs-XYZ/Example-Technical-Tests/practice/tiny_robot.md

                                                    ooooo
 ```

 A tiny robot can carry up to five items.
-Robot instructions are represented as strings, where `v` means "put down one held thing" and `^` means 'pick up one thing'.
+Robot instructions are represented as strings, where

+- `v` means 'put down one held item'
+- `^` means 'pick up one item'

 ## Task 1